Snapwallet

 Getting Started

 Use REST against your SnapWallet API host.
 Server-side integrations should use organization API keys (see below).
-Use Dashboard → API keys to create keys and optional feature scopes.
+Use Dashboard → API keys to create keys and choose what each key may access (or leave full access).
 For every HTTP route and schema, open the tab (loaded from OpenAPI).

 1. Configure base URL